Off season: 1 October to 30 April

-If you have any queries, please contact Ranger Services on 9186 8555 or email@example.com
+If you have any queries, please contact the Karratha Tourism and Visitor Centre on (08) 9186 8055 or email@example.com.

 Cleaverville camping area

-Cleaverville is a popular spot for camping or day trips just 20 minutes northwest of Karratha.
-It features a number of ideal sites for camping and day trips, and great fishing spots off the beach and at the mouth of the Cleaverville Creek.
+Cleaverville is a popular spot for camping or day trips, just 20 minutes northwest of Karratha.
+It features a number of ideal sites for camping and day trips and great fishing spots off the beach and at the mouth of Cleaverville Creek.
 The camp area offers a natural boat ramp, public toilets for day users and sullage disposal points.
-Bring plenty of drinking water as there is none available on site.
+Bring plenty of drinking water as it is not available on-site.

 Gnoorea Point (40 Mile) camping area

-Gnoorea Point, also known as 40-Mile is an ideal spot for anyone seeking a natural, coastal camping area.
-The splendour of the bay offers not only quality fishing, but also protection for those wishing to cool off in the tranquil waters.
+Gnoorea Point, also known as 40 Mile, is an ideal spot for anyone seeking a natural, coastal camping area.
+The splendour of the bay offers quality fishing but protection for those wishing to cool off in the tranquil waters.
 The camp area offers a natural boat ramp, public toilets for day users and sullage disposal points.
-Visitors should bring plenty of drinking water as there is none available on site.
+Visitors should bring plenty of drinking water as it is not available on-site.

 Fishing and boating

-One of the best reasons for holidaying on the Pilbara Coast is the fantastic fishing!
+One of the best reasons for holidaying on the Pilbara coast is the fantastic fishing!
 If you have your own boat, natural launch ramps are available at both camping areas.
-Exercise caution when planning a trip on the water and be sure to allow for the 5-metre tides.
+Exercise caution when planning a trip on the water and be sure to allow for the 5m tides.

 - Caretakers, Rangers and Police are Authorised Officers; their lawful direction must be followed